phil-opp/blog_os/blog/content/second-edition/posts/10-paging-implementation/index.md

 - Access the target frame through the virtual page that maps to the entry.
 - Set the entry back to unused thereby removing the temporary mapping again.

-This approach keeps the virtual address space clean since it reuses the same 512 virtual pages for creating the mappings.
+This approach reuses the same 512 virtual pages for creating the mappings and thus requires only 4KiB of physical memory.
 The drawback is that it is a bit cumbersome, especially since a new mapping might require modifications of multiple table levels, which means that we would need to repeat the above process multiple times.

 ### Recursive Page Tables

+Another interesting approach, that requires no additional page tables at all, is to **map the page table recursively**.
 The idea behind this approach is to map some entry of the level 4 page table to the level 4 table itself.
 By doing this, we effectively reserve a part of the virtual address space and map all current and future page table frames to that space.

 Let's go through an example to understand how this all works: